JulianOzelRose/TR-SaveMaster/README.md

 ```

 ## Tomb Raider: Chronicles
-Similar to Tomb Raider 4, most of the savegame data in Tomb Raider 5 is stored statically.
+Similar to The Last Revelation, most of the savegame data in Tomb Raider: Chronicles is stored statically.
 The only exception is the health data,
 which is dynamically stored on a range that varies on each level.
 To determine the correct health offset, it is necessary to use
 the heuristic algorithm outlined in the [above section](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#using-heuristics-to-determine-the-health-offset).
-For Tomb Raider 5, the character animation data is stored 6 bytes away from the health offset.
+For Tomb Raider: Chronicles, the character animation data is stored 6 bytes away from the health offset.

 ### Health offsets
 | **Level**           	   | **Offset range** |